 How will this impact GCS campaigns and communicators?

 This is an exciting new phase for government online campaigns, allowing people to improve their communication channels.

 As with all significant changes, there will be new challenges, and departments will primarily need to become familiar with the new template, with its much increased choices of functionality and settings.
 As such when planning your campaign, we advise you to factor in more time than usual to accommodate this.
 Likewise appropriate resourcing will need consideration – especially if you are intending to use it in a multi-page context, with those added complexities.

-We have worked with GDS to make the template as user-friendly as possible and you have access to a sample site and a user guide to navigate the new features.
+We have worked with GDS to make the template as user-friendly as possible and you have access to a user guide to navigate the new features.

 With the introduction of this new platform and the new multi-page features that are now available, GDS are intending that there will no longer be an option to apply for a bespoke / agency-built campaign site (otherwise known as microsite), unless there is an exceptional reason (which would need to go via GDS’s Exemptions route).

-If you have any questions, contact the GCS team, firstname.lastname@example.org
+If you have any questions about applying for a campaign, contact the GCS team: email@example.com

 If you have any technical support requirements on the new template please email GDS: firstname.lastname@example.org